 If you were a Belle Epoque Parisian man on the lookout for a maison close, you would keep an eye on the number plates on buildings above the door.
-If they were larger and more colorful than the standard blue and white version, you would automatically know it was a house of pleasure.
-The photograph of the above number plate 36, is indeed the number plate of a former maison close on Rue Saint Sulpice.
+If they were larger, more colorful and elaborate than the standard blue and white version, like this one for example, you would automatically know it was a house of pleasure.
+The photograph of the above number plate 36, is indeed the number plate of a former maison close on Rue Saint Sulpice in the 6th arrondissement.
 The building with a large doorway was Miss Betty’s brothel, a bordello that specialized in dominatrix role play.
 Priests in particular were said to be drawn to the “crucifixion parlor” and the “Satan’s Hell” torture room.

 Image via here

 Stay the night in a former brothel…

 Remaining tight-lipped about it’s sordid history, the hotel describes itself as a “small and calm hotel located a few minutes from the Moulin Rouge”.
 But at the turn of the 20th century, this four story hotel was once indeed a Belle Epoque brothel.
 While the maisons closes were outlawed in the 1940s and the hotel is certainly no longer operating as a bordello, a few clues remain of its secretive past.
 The intricate stairs, dollhouse architecture and even some very boudoir-esque beds indicate the Hotel Rotary is hiding one or two secrets behind its doors.

 The trendy Hotel Amour is not afraid to admit that it was once a serviceable, pay-by-the hour establishment.
 In the center of the red-light district of Paris, rooms adorned with romance novels, erotic art and old photo magazines.